isomerpages/mas-moneysense/_scams/Money Lock Feature: Keeping Your Money Out Of Scammers’ Reach.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/IMG_1064.jpeg">
 </div>
-<p><strong>Your bank may offer a “Money Locking” feature, which stops scammers from digitally transferring your money out of your bank account.
+<p><strong>Your bank may offer a “Money Locking” feature which stops scammers from digitally transferring your money out of your bank account.
 To access money that has been locked up, you need to visit a bank branch to verify your identity or do it through an ATM.&nbsp;&nbsp;</strong>
 </p>
 <p></p>
 <p>Practising cyber hygiene is vital to avoid getting scammed.
 To guard against